The Glickman Contract

 Portland owns the Moda Center.
 It should lease the building the way any rational owner leases a valuable asset: through competitive bidding.
 Issue a request for proposals.
 Invite arena operators (OVG, AEG, ASM Global, and others) to bid on a master lease with the right to sublease to the Blazers.
 Dundon can bid too.
 In fact, he is motivated to—leasing directly from the city is cheaper than paying a middleman's markup.

-This is a form of Vickrey auction.
+If structured as a sealed-bid auction with a second-price payment rule—known in economics as a Vickrey auction—bidders are incentivized to bid their true valuations, because underbidding risks losing and overbidding carries no penalty.
 The competitive process forces bidders to reveal their true valuations.
 The city does not have to guess what the building is worth, does not have to rely on a negotiator to extract the right number, and does not have to bluff.
 The market tells the city the price.
 If Dundon's bid reflects the true value of the building, he wins.
 If it doesn't, someone else wins and the city collects regardless.
 If a third-party lessee overestimates what Dundon will pay in sublease rent, that lessee absorbs the loss—not the city.
 All downside risk transfers to the private sector.

 Portland values having the Blazers.
 That value is real—civic identity, cultural significance, community pride.
 But it is not infinite, and it should not be hidden.
 The city should put a number on it.
 Call it the "positive externality discount"—an explicit, bounded, publicly stated amount that reflects what keeping the Blazers in Portland is worth to the city above and beyond market rent.

-The city council names the number: $10 million per year, $50 million capitalized, $300 million—whatever the council determines the civic value to be.
-In a competitive bid, Dundon's offer is treated as though it were that amount higher than its face value.
-If the discount is $50 million and Dundon bids $5 million less than a competitor, he still wins—because the city has explicitly decided that keeping the Blazers is worth $50 million.
+The mechanics are straightforward.
+The city council names the discount: $10 million per year, $50 million capitalized, $300 million—whatever the council determines the civic value to be.
+In the competitive bid, the Blazers' offer is treated as though it were that amount higher than its face value for the purpose of selecting the winner.
+But the price the Blazers actually pay is determined by the next-highest bid, adjusted for the discount—not by the discount itself.

-This changes everything.
-If Dundon walks away, it was worth it by definition—the city already decided the maximum price it would pay for the externality, and Dundon's demands exceeded it.
+This changes everything about the political calculus.
+If the Blazers walk away, it was worth it by definition—the city already decided the maximum price it would pay for the externality, and the Blazers' demands exceeded it.
 There is no regret, no second-guessing, no "did we lose the team over a few million dollars."
 The city named its price.
-Dundon chose not to meet it.
+The Blazers chose not to meet it.
 That is not the city's failure.
-It is Dundon's choice.
-And as the payoff matrix demonstrates, it is a choice he will almost certainly not make—because walking away from $365 million in free arena improvements over the difference between market rent and a discounted rent is not rational.
+It is the Blazers' choice.
+And as the payoff matrix demonstrates, it is a choice the ownership group will almost certainly not make—because walking away from $365 million in free arena improvements over the difference between market rent and a discounted rent is not rational.

 There is an additional elegance to this approach.
 Standard tax incidence analysis tells us that Portland will recoup a significant share of the Blazers discount through the fiscal externalities the team generates—player income taxes, employee payroll taxes, business license taxes, visitor spending that cascades through local businesses.
 These revenues exist only because the Blazers are in Portland.
 A generic arena operator would not generate them.
 So the "real cost" of the discount to the city is less than its face value, because part of it flows right back through the city's own tax base.
 In the best case, the fiscal externality exceeds the discount entirely, meaning keeping the Blazers is free after accounting for the tax revenue they generate.
 In the worst case, the city bears a small, bounded, transparent cost that it has explicitly chosen to accept.
 Either way, the subsidy is visible, accountable, and democratically defensible—rather than hidden inside a no-rent lease and justified by vague appeals to civic pride.